CFU Explained: What the Number on a Probiotic Label Really Means

 A higher CFU count does not automatically mean a better probiotic.
 A useful label should also tell you the specific strains, the serving size, the storage instructions, and ideally whether the CFU amount is guaranteed through the end of shelf life, not just when the product was made.

-For a practical label-reading guide, see what CFU means on a probiotic label and how to compare probiotic products.
+For a practical label-reading guide, see what CFU means on a probiotic label, how to compare probiotic products, and the Probiotic Shelf-Life and Storage Guide.

 What the term means